String (music): Gut

 The intestine, or gut, of sheep, cattle, and other animals (sometimes called catgut, though cats were never used as a source for this material) is one of the first materials used to make musical strings.
 In fact, the Ancient Greek word for string, "khordḗ," has "gut" as its original meaning.

 Animal intestines are composed largely of elastomers, making them very flexible.
 But they are also extremely hygroscopic, which makes them susceptible to pitch fluctuation as a result of changing humidity.
 Exposure to moisture from the sweat of a musician's hands can cause plain (unwound) gut strings to fray and eventually break.
 This is not as much of a problem with wound gut strings, in which the gut core, being protected from contact with perspiration by the metal winding (and underlayer, if there is one), lasts a much longer time.
 All gut strings are vulnerable to going out of tune due to changes in atmospheric humidity and as a gut string ages and responds to cyclic changes in temperature and humidity the core becomes weak and brittle and eventually breaks.

-However, even after the introduction of metal and synthetic core materials, many musicians still prefer to use gut strings, believing that they provide a superior tone.
+However, despite the introduction of metal and synthetic core materials, many musicians still prefer to use gut strings, believing that they provide a superior tone.
 Players associated with the period performance movement use wound and unwound gut strings as part of an effort to recreate the sound of music of the Classical, Baroque, and Renaissance periods, as listeners would have heard it at the time of composition.

 For players of plucked instruments, Nylgut strings are a recently developed alternative to gut strings.
 They are made from a specialty nylon and purport to offer the same acoustic properties as gut strings without the tuning problems.